analgesicproductions/Anodyne-1-Repo/README.md

 org - Contains the open source Flixel engine.
 I might have made some modifications here, idk.

-res - art assets, more on this later
+res - art assets for the game

 states - various inner game loops.
 Using the "State" system from flixel (essentially groups of related objects that can be added/removed from the game).
 PlayState contains the game's most important loop, where the player and enemies are added and stuff, level loading.
 Some of these files aren't used I think